 I cannot help thinking what family ObamaCare would have meant

 If it had passed into law when papa was still alive.
 This government policy is certainly like I mentioned at the start of this article, a godsend.
 Poverty and low income status are indelibly linked to a wide variety of family healthcare issues.
 Some of the most notable are shorter life expectancy and higher infant mortality rates.
-Poor nutrition, toxic exposures and elevated levels of stress disorders are also associated with poverty.
+Poor nutrition, toxic exposures and higher levels of anxiety disorders are also associated with poverty.

 I personally can testify to the deep depression me and my family sunk into during my father’s illness.
 In the year 2014; the federal poverty line stood at $12,316 for an individuals; and $24,418 for households of 4.
 This is barely sufficient to meet the basic needs of such families, especially when it comes to healthcare.
 Fortunately, we now have ObamaCare.

 This act presents numerous benefits.
 For starters, all essential health benefits are assured to all the masses.
 This includes emergency care, prescription medicine, maternity and newborn care, hospitalization, pediatric care, preventive care and mental health as well as substance abuse treatment.
 All of which are now provided at no ‘out of pockets’ limits.
 Health insurance is also offered to all.

 This is where shoppers can contrast the best plans for them.
 Medical conditions and diseases treatment cost assistance is also available through these insurance markets; at an affordable price.
 Additionally, insurance companies cannot charge exorbitant deductibles; as well as premiums in regards to your health status.
 While they cannot deny coverage; also you can always appeal to such decisions.
 Finally, you cannot obtain higher rates just for being a woman.